MSNLAB/SmartEye/README.md

 It may require to install some lacked libraries, e.g., opencv, torchvision, torch, psutil, grpc, flask.
 There are three parts in this installation:

-part 1: install libraries in Jetson TX2, as edge cloud.
+Part 1: install libraries in the edge node.
 ```bash
 sudo apt update
 pip3 install loguru